benvacha/gensponsive/README.md

 ### Notes

 #### Body Styles
-When developing with gridsponsive the 'style' attribute will be cleared on the <body> tag.
+When developing with gridsponsive the 'style' attribute will be cleared on the 'body' tag.
 This does not affect styles defined elsewhere using CSS.

 ---
 ### Development Usage